N. G. Ranga: Freedom movement

 Ranga joined the freedom movement inspired by Gandhi's clarion call in 1930.
-He led the ryot agitation in 1933.
-He wrote a book, Bapu Blesses, about his discussions with Gandhi.
+He led the ryot (peasant) agitation in 1933.
+He wrote a book, Bapu Blesses (బాపూ దీవెనలు), about his discussions with Gandhi.

 In the course of the Indian freedom struggle, he led the historic Ryot Agitation of Andhra in 1933.
 His pro-peasantry advocacy was reflected in his support of the farmers’ agitation against the zamindari oppression at Venkatagiri.
 He convinced Gandhi to support the movement, despite opposition from other members of Congress.
 The peasant movement gradually intensified and spread across the rest of India.
 All of these radical developments on the peasant front culminated in the formation of the All India Kisan Sabha (AIKS) at the Lucknow session of the Indian National Congress in April 1936, with Sahajanda Saraswati elected as its first president and Ranga as a general secretary.
 The Kisan Manifesto, which was released in August 1936, demanded the abolition of the zamindari system and the cancellation of rural debts.

 Ranga continuously organized farmers of the region.
 Along with his wife, Bharathi Devi, he associated himself with the Satyagraha (1940) and the Quit India Movement (1942), and also played a decisive role in connecting peasants with the national liberation movement.
 He was elected as a member of the Constituent Assembly in 1946 and became a member of the Provisional Parliament of India until after the first elections under the new constitution in 1952.